There are now 3 possible online modes for units:

 - 6 points

-Availability Location Mode Non-standard teaching period UWA (Perth) Multi-mode Non-standard teaching period UWA (Perth) Face to face
+Availability Location Mode Non-standard teaching period UWA (Perth) Face to face Non-standard teaching period UWA (Perth) Face to face

 - Unit Coordinator(s)